 To determine the needed abutment width from the end of the arch axis to an opening or corner, H1 is set to the developed thrust, H and equation 1 solved for xH:

 xH = HFvnt Eq.
+2 Note that the selection of n should be made with caution.
+The development of thrust resistance will depend on the adjacent building geometry.
+In most cases, the shortest distance to a free surface lies along a single line, either horizontal or diagonal, and n should be set to 1, signifying a single line of thrust resistance.

-2 In addition, the effects of the arch thrust on the overall stability of the abutment must be considered.
+In addition, the effects of the arch thrust on the overall stability of the abutment must be considered.
 Typically, there is a risk of rotation or overturning of the abutment only where the arch thrust is near the top of a wall panel or column of masonry.
 DESIGN PROCEDURES

 An arch is essentially a beam curved in the plane of the loads.
 Any section in the arch, therefore, may be subjected to moment and shear, as in an ordinary beam.
 In addition, it is subjected to thrust along its axis from components of vertical loads.